-If the position becomes vacant due to reasons beyond the control of the club (illness, accident etc.), this 60-day period may be prolonged by DBU if, after medical examination, it is estimated that this person is unfit to resume his duties.
+If the position becomes vacant due to reasons beyond the control of the club (e.g. illness or accident), this 60-day period may be prolonged by DBU if, after medical examination, it is estimated that this person is unfit to resume his duties.